sshagunn88/Sundown-studios/README.md

 # Sundown-studios
 Animated Responsive Website using HTML, CSS & JavaScript | Front-End Minor Project 2024 This project is a fully responsive animated website built using HTML, CSS, and JavaScript, leveraging GSAP (GreenSock Animation Platform) for smooth animations.
-Designed as a front-end minor project, this website showcases modern web development techniques and can be a great addition to your portfolio!

 ✨ Features
 ✅ Smooth Animations with GSAP – Enhance user experience with dynamic motion effects.